dallday/Nascom2-DualBoot/README.md

  Pin 65 - activate BankB Roms.
  The switches either allow the lines to float or pull them to 0v.
 Pull up resistors on the various cards handle the pulling the lines high.

- ## 2. "daughter" board
+ ## 2. CPMSwitch "daughter" board
- This I called CPMSwitch and created a PCB using KiCad.
+ I created a PCB using KiCad to control the links in socket LKS1.
 It sits in the LKS1 socket and has 5 flying leads to provide power and connections to the 3 lines on the back plane.
 The board does not sit quite how I wanted it due to a slight mistake in the PCB layout but it does sit ok on my system.

  ## 3. MAP80 VFC modifications
  Link 4 on the VFC card selects if the Boot Rom is enabled or not at the start.
 The connection b on the link feeds the input of a logic gate and connection "a" grounds that feed and connection "c" connects it to 5v.
 I used a 10k resistor between connectors "b" and "c" so the normal state is disabled.
 I connected Pin 7 on the backplane to connection "b" so that when pulled low by the switch it would be enabled.